nyp-sit/iti121-2025s2/L7/annotate_label_studio.md

 [Grounding Dino](https://github.com/IDEA-Research/GroundingDINO) is is a zero-shot object detection model.
 We can use the model to help us annotate our images.

-Before we can run the ML backend, we need to change the following line in the `podman compose.yml, and replace with your actual legacy token you created earlier.
+Before we can run the ML backend, we need to change the following line in the `docker-compose.yml, and replace with your actual legacy token you created earlier.
 ```
 - LABEL_STUDIO_ACCESS_TOKEN=your_access_token
 ```